HomeFlowers & Blooms30 Hawaiian Flowers Names | List of Hawaiian Flowers

 USDA Zones: 9-11

-Ohia lehua flowers abundantly in Spring with salmon pink, white, yellow, red, and orange shades.
+These hawaii flowers bloom abundantly in Spring with salmon pink, white, yellow, red, and orange shades.
 The fruit of this plant is the favorite of Hawaiian honeycreepers.
-Its bark and young leaves have several medicinal properties.

 Botanical Name: Jasminum sambac